Personal profile

 Biography

-Prof. Galetin has long standing leadership positions on the expert panels such as International Transporter Consortium (ITC) and AAPS Drug Transport Focus Group Steering Committee (2014-2018).
+Prof. Galetin has long standing leadership positions on the expert panels such as International Transporter Consortium (ITC, current co-chair) and AAPS Drug Transport Focus Group Steering Committee (2014-2018).
 She co-edited a special issue in Clin Pharmacol Ther Nov 2018 dedicated to Advances in the role of drug transporters in drug development.
-Since 2013, Dr Galetin led/contributed to 10 ITC position papers, defining best practices for the application of endogenous biomarkers and PBPK modelling of transporter-mediated drug-drug interactions (DDI) among others topics.
+Since 2013, Dr Galetin led/contributed to 14 ITC position papers, defining best practices for the application of endogenous biomarkers and PBPK modelling of transporter-mediated drug-drug interactions (DDI) among others topics.
 In 2016, she had a sabbatical in the US FDA Office of Clinical Pharmacology where she provided expert advice on PBPK modelling and simulation of drug exposure in specific populations and prediction of DDIs in new drug applications.

 Research interests